 DATE ACTION extent practicable, all roads shall be interconnected.
 Cul-de-sacs shall not be used unless the topography of the land does not allow a design that would make an interconnecting road practicable (MOTION: ZAFFRON; SECOND; MCDUFFEE; AFFIRMATIVES: NELSON, ZAFFRON, MCDUFFEE, ANDERSON, SHETLEY; NOES: GIST, CALDWELL).
 (October) The TAB reviewed the CUP for the Carrboro Greens Project.
 The site plan showed a cul-de-sac subdivision, with no connections to the east or north.
 The design would not comply with the newly approved requirements within the Carrboro Land Use Ordinance (Section 15-217{a}) unless the developer could prove that there is no practical means to make a road connection.
 The TAB delayed a decision until their next scheduled meeting.
 (November) The TAB discussed how a proposed moratorium on the Northern Transition Area would affect the Carrboro Greens CUP.
 The TAB voted to table action on the Carrboro Greens Project until the Board of Aldermen lifted the moratorium.
 After evaluating temporary chicanes, the decision was made to install (3) speed humps along Stratford Drive.
-1 998 Carrboro Greens subdivision permit application denied by the Board of Adjustment because project does not include street connection to southern property line.
-Applicant 1000 appeals.
+1998 Carrboro Greens subdivision permit application denied by the Board of Adjustment 2220 because project does not include street connection to southern property line.
+Applicant appeals.
 Town decision is upheld by Superior Court.
-1 999 (August) Following monitoring of speed/volume, two additional speed humps were installed on Stratford Drive.
+1999 (August) Following monitoring of speed/volume, two additional speed humps were 1,,,, installed on Stratford Drive.
 A monitoring strategy was established.
 (September) The TAB held a joint review session with the Planning Board and Appearance Commission on the Carrboro Greens CUP and a proposed LUO text amendment.
-The TAB supported the staff recommendation regarding Carrboro Greens and further supported the change to Subsection 15-217(a). and further supported the change to Subsection 15-21 ((a).
+The TAB supported the staff recommendation regarding Carrboro Greens and further supported the change to Subsection 15-217(a).
 The developer of the Horne Hollow property provides the Town with the latest proposal.
 The development involves the creation of three lots using the minor subdivision process.
 The minor subdivision process does not involve the creation of any new public streets; however, the street connections linking the two portions of Autumn Drive can be completed.
 (November) The staff presented a general report to the Board of Aldermen concerning the Autumn Drive connection and requested to receive guidance on how to address road connectivity within the minor subdivision process.
-The Board of Aldermen referred this matter to staff, TAB, and Planning Board for further study and analysis to look at alternative traffic scenarios, with and without an Autumn Drive connection, that satisfy the Land Use Ordinance and ameliorate traffic effects.
-Hanna Ridge subdivision is approved.
-Street stub-out to the Adams' tract is required (MOTION: MCDUFFEE; SECOND: ZAFFRON: AFFIRMATIVES: NELSON, BROUN, CALDWELL, GIST, MCDUFFEE, SPALT, ZAFFRON).
-2000 (January) The TAB held a public meeting with residents who lived in the vicinity of the proposed connection.
+The Board of Aldermen referred this matter to staff, TAB, and Planning Board for further study and analysis to look at alternative traffic scenarios, with and without an Autumn Drive connection, that satisfy the Land Use Ordinance and ameliorate traffic effects. - Hanna Ridge subdivision is approved.
+Street stub-out to the Adams' tract is required (MOTION: MCDUFFEE; SECOND: ZAFFRON: AFFIRMATIVES: NELSON, BROUN, · · 2000 CALDWELL, GIST, MCDUFFEE, SPALT, ZAFFRON).
+(January) The TAB held a public meeting with residents who lived in the vicinity of the 2000 proposed connection.
 The TAB requested that staff provide a traffic analysis that included accident and speeding data in the vicinity of the proposed connection.
 (February) The staff presented the traffic analysis to the TAB at their February 10, 2000 meeting.
-The TAB made a recommendation following the staff presentation and
+The TAB made a recommendation following the staff presentation and citizen input.
+The TAB recommendation was to connect the two Autumn Drives with a bicycle and pedestrian facility until such time the staff completes a comprehensive study of the connection for vehicular traffic.